Homosexuality in Ancient and Medieval Russia

 Same-sex relationships and how they were viewed from Kievan Rus to Peter the Great.

-Saint Boris’s “beloved youth”
+Saint Boris’s “Beloved Youth”

-“Seeing this, the youth covered the body of the blessed one [that is, Boris] with his own, crying out: ‘I will not leave you, my beloved lord — where the beauty of your body withers, there I too shall be granted to end my life!’”
+“Seeing this, his youth covered the body of the blessed one [that is, Boris] with his own, crying out: ‘I will not leave you, my beloved lord — where the beauty of your body withers, there I too shall be granted to end my life!’”

 — “The Tale of Boris and Gleb”

-Nicholas Konstantinovich Roerich.
-“Boris and Gleb.”
-1942 Nicholas Konstantinovich Roerich.
+Nicholas Roerich.
 “Boris and Gleb.”
 1942

 In 1018, when the Polish king Bolesław I (Bolesław the Brave) took Kyiv, Moses was captured and taken to Poland.
 There he was sold into slavery to a noble Polish woman.
 She burned with passion for Moses, who “stood out for his strong build and handsome face,” while he himself remained indifferent to women.

-For a full year the Polish woman tried to force intimacy, resorting to various tricks: she “dressed him in costly garments, fed him exquisite foods, and, lustfully embracing him, urged him to intercourse.”
+For a full year the Polish woman persistently tried to force intimacy, resorting to various tricks: she “dressed him in costly garments, fed him exquisite foods, and, lustfully embracing him, urged him to intercourse.”
 Moses rejected her advances, tore off the fine clothes, and categorically refused to marry.
 His reply was:

 “…and if many righteous men have been saved with their wives, I, a sinner, alone cannot be saved with a wife.”